asadomsk/KV62TelegramBot/README.md

 And oh, you’re welcome!”, without you asking for it.
 ### The question: Whom will you hire? :wink:

+Webhooks are HTTP callbacks which are triggered by specific events.
+Whenever that trigger event occurs in the source site,
+the webhook sees the event, collects the data, and sends it to the URL specified by you in the form of an HTTP request.

 Since the telegram bot will send updates for the Bot to the external URL, a nice way to set the webhook is by using ngrok servise downloaded to the local machine.
 After running the ngrok.exe, you will get https saved url as a gateway from the local machine.
 The url should be updated at the Boot apps settings class and https://api.telegram.org/bot{your api token}/setWebhook should be send to Telegram server.